 NOT GOING THROUGH A PRODUCT’S INGREDIENTS

-When you are paying good money for your skin care products, prudence dictates that you seek ingredients thatbenefit your skin the most.
-Research will also help you to identify the products that are best for your skin’s needs.
+When you are paying good money for your skincare products, prudence dictates that you seek ingredients that benefit your skin the most.
+The research will also help you to identify the products that are best for your skin’s needs.
 For example, Hyaluronic acid is a good ingredient to look for in moisturizers because it helps rejuvenate your skin, making it look youthful and fuller.
 There is a wide range of ingredients like vitamins, antioxidants, and natural oils that work to restore your skin’s natural radiance.

 APPLYING YOUR SKIN CARE PRODUCTS IN THE WRONG ORDER